 Use this amount, along with the total cost of section 179 property placed in service during the year from other sources, to complete Part I of Form 4562, Depreciation and Amortization.
-The corporation will report on an attached statement your share of the cost of any qualified enterprise zone, renewal community, New York Liberty Zone, or section 179 Gulf Opportunity Zone property it placed in service during the tax year.
+The corporation will report on an attached statement your share of the cost of any qualified enterprise zone, renewal community, section 179 Gulf Opportunity Zone, gualified section 179 Recovery Assistance, or gualified section 179 disaster assistance property it placed in service during the tax year.
 Report the amount from line 12 of Form 4562 allocable to a passive activity using the Instructions for Form 8582.
 If the amount is not a passive activity deduction, report it on Schedule E (Form 1040), line 28, column (i).